Check with your insurance company and verify our physicians are covered under your plan

 These fast-acting medications relieve sudden symptoms by relaxing muscle spasms in the airways.
-Rescue inhalers are a common type of reliever medicine.
+Albuterol inhalers are a common type of reliever medicine.

 These medications provide long-term control of symptoms.
 They also prevent future symptoms by reducing inflammation in the airways.
 Inhaled steroids are a common type of controller medicine.